TheAlexDev23/japm-official-packages/docs/CREATING.md

 ### Limitations
 - Install/remove commands cannot reach over **5000** characters in total.
 Consider using a script downloaded as a file if this is an issue for you.
 - Install or remove instructions can't under no circumstance contain a semicolon, due to the way JAPM manages lists.
 - If at least 1 field is not present the package is considered corrupted.
-If you don't have the need for some fields (ex. post install) just leave them empty but still define them in your .josn file.
+If you don't have the need for some fields (ex. post install) just leave them empty but still define them in your .json file.

 ### Variables that can be used